-There are no shares issued during the year ended 31 December 2016 as a result of an exercise of options.
+No shares issued were during the year ended 31 December 2017 as a result of an exercise of options.

-Review of Operations
+Review of operations

-The principal activity of the company during the course of the 2016 financial year was to concentrate on evaluating and exploring its mining tenements.
+The principal activity of the Company during the course of the 2017 financial year was to concentrate on evaluating and exploring its mining tenements.